 Video in digital marketing today is big.
 Actually, it’s gargantuan: more than 500 million hours of video are watched on YouTube every day.
 On Facebook, it’s the same number with a different stat: 500 million people are watching video on the social platform every day.

-Businesses of all sizes are use marketing videos to get their product or service in front of as many eyes as possible, capitalizing on the boom in video content.
+Businesses of all sizes are using video marketing campaigns to get their product or service in front of as many eyes as possible, capitalizing on the boom in video content.
 This means that videographers are being asked to produce a type of video they may be unfamiliar with: the marketing video.

 Take a look at this marketing video we made for our homepage, edited using the transcript:

-As you can see, videos for marketing are an entirely different medium than the types of content videographers are used to.
+As you can see, videos for marketing are an entirely different medium than the video production process most videographers are used to.
 There are a few key tools that must be used during and after production to make marketing videos a success - without these necessary elements, the video will fall short of its main purpose: selling a product or service.

 The one word you must have in your marketing video